-In 2016 with Peter Moran and Peter McIntyre decided to reenter the aluminium powercat manufacturing scene and produce a range of trailerable, aluminium power catamarans using the latest hull design and layout concepts not previously achieved in a trailerable power catamarans.
+In 2016, Peter Moran and Peter McIntyre decided to reenter the aluminium powercat manufacturing scene to produce a range of trailerable, aluminium power catamarans using the latest hull design and layout concepts not previously achieved in trailerable power catamarans.

 Of course, there was only one designer capable and trusted enough to design their concept boat: Roger Hill.
 So, within a month of committing to the project, the two Peters headed across the Tasman and Roger Hill was commissioned to design two models of the concept power catamaran.

 The brief was specific: design a “bulletproof”, yet very efficient planing hull that delivered the smoothest ride possible with a 660 litre fuel capacity to give more than a 300 nautical mile offshore range.
 The boat would have to be capable of cruising the Australian Coast with ease.

 Two models were commissioned.
 The first model, the ‘Weekender’ 26 is designed for comfortable day and extended overnight use, featuring:

 A galley complete with upright refrigeration and Induction cooktop.

 A full length Cabin Top for Sun protection.

 The second model, the ‘Offshore 26’ is designed more as a day fishing boat capable of accommodating 5 to 6 Anglers, featuring:

 A fully private fully enclosed shower / toilet.

 A smaller galley but still with upright refrigeration.